Number of Koreans Employed in Japan Rises by 8% in Four Years

 A significant portion of Korean men hoping to work in Japan cite having a Japanese partner as a reason, and meeting through foreign language exchange applications has also become common.

 Military Service and K-Culture Influence...
-Improved Perception of Korean Men in Japan
+Rising Evaluation of Korean Men in Japan

-Additionally, changing perceptions of Korean men in Japanese society are also playing a role.
-The responsibility and organizational experience gained through military service have led to a reputation for diligence, while the spread of K-dramas and K-pop has increased overall favorability toward Korean culture.
+Additionally, changing perceptions of Korean men in Japanese society are having an impact.
+The experience of fulfilling military service, which instills responsibility and organizational skills, is seen as a sign of reliability, and the spread of K-dramas and K-pop has increased overall affection for Korean culture.

-Shueisha Online analyzed, "As coexistence with foreigners becomes an important issue in Japanese society, the presence of young Koreans is growing," and added, "The importance of people-to-people exchanges and mutual understanding between the two countries will only increase in the future."
+Shueisha Online analyzed, "As coexistence with foreigners becomes an increasingly important issue in Japanese society, the presence of young Koreans is growing," adding, "The importance of people-to-people exchanges and mutual understanding between the two countries will only increase in the future."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.